Arts

 Pottery Studio

-Set up for earthenware, stoneware and raku clay are electric potter's wheels, a slab roller, extruders, hand tools and electric kilns as well as a gas-fired “top-hat” kiln for raku firings.
+Set up for earthenware, stoneware and raku clay are the electric potter's wheel, a slab roller, extruders, hand tools and electric kilns as well as a gas-fired "top-hat" kiln for raku firings.

 Boatbuilding Studio

-This well-equipped space is used to create wood-epoxy, sea kayaks and other small wooden boats.
+The well-equipped space is used to create skin-on-frame canoes and other small wooden boats.

 Facilities